n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

-The general form of a consonant-based syllable in Tibetan begins with an optional pre-base consonant (also called a "prefix"), followed by the syllable's base consonant, zero or more subjoined consonants, zero or more dependent-vowel signs (matras), an optional post-base consonant (also called a "suffix") and zero or more syllable modifiers or diacritical marks.
+The general form of a consonant-based syllable in Tibetan begins with an optional pre-base consonant (also called a "prefix"), followed by the syllable's head (or base) consonant, zero or more subjoined consonants, zero or more dependent-vowel signs (matras), an optional post-base consonant (also called a "suffix") and zero or more syllable modifiers or diacritical marks.

-The prefix, suffix, and base consonants will all be from the `CONSONANT` shaping class.
+The prefix, suffix, and head (or base) consonants will all be from the `CONSONANT` shaping class.
 All subjoined consonants will be from the `CONSONANT_SUBJOINED` class.

-The prefix, suffix, and base consonant are all shown in their default form and position.
-Any subjoined consonants are stacked below the base consonant.
-Any dependent vowel signs (matras) are rendered as marks positioned either above the base consonant or below the consonant stack.
+The prefix, suffix, and head (or base) consonant are all shown in their default form and position.
+Any subjoined consonants are stacked below the head consonant.
+Any dependent vowel signs (matras) are rendered as marks positioned either above the head consonant or below the consonant stack.

-> Note: A base consonant that is not accompanied by a dependent vowel
+> Note: A head (or base) consonant that is not accompanied by a
-> (matra) sign carries the script's inherent vowel sound.
-This vowel
+> dependent vowel sign (matra) carries the script's inherent vowel
-> sound is changed by a dependent vowel (matra) sign following the
+> sound.
+This vowel sound is changed by a dependent vowel sign
-> consonant.
+> following the consonant.

 > Note: Prefix and suffix consonants do not carry a vowel sound.
 This
 > does not affect shaping, except in that Tibetan differs from many
 > other scripts in not employing a "halant" or vowel-killer sign to
 > designate the suppression of these sounds.

-Certain consonant sequences trigger alternate visual forms in the Tibetan orthography.
+Certain consonant sequences may take on alternate shapes to provide a better visual fit with adjoining characters (such as within a consonant stack).
+However, these alternates are not considered orthographically distinct forms.

 Native words in Tibetan do not incorporate more than a single dependent-vowel sign (matra) in a syllable.
 However, multiple